AkshataABhat/Artify/readme.md

 5. The website displays original image before editing.
 6. User Interface of Artify is simple and intuitive, allowing for a seamless and effortless image-editing experience.
 7. As a bonus, the website also features 'Text Based Image Editing', where users can enter the name of the filter, eg: grayscale, invert, insert text and insert text.
+8. Images are not stored anywhere.
+Hence privacy of users is maintained.

 ## Deployment